zalando/postgres-operator/docs/reference/operator_parameters.md

   The default is `false`.

 * **enable_pgversion_env_var**
   With newer versions of Spilo, it is preferable to use `PGVERSION` pod environment variable instead of the setting `postgresql.bin_dir` in the `SPILO_CONFIGURATION` env variable.
 When this option is true, the operator sets `PGVERSION` and omits `postgresql.bin_dir` from  `SPILO_CONFIGURATION`.
 When false, the `postgresql.bin_dir` is set.
 This setting takes precedence over `PGVERSION`; see PR 222 in Spilo.
-The default is `false`.
+The default is `true`.

 * **enable_spilo_wal_path_compat**
   enables backwards compatible path between Spilo 12 and Spilo 13 images.
 The default is `false`.